jack-willturner/batchnorm-pruning/README.md

 # [Rethinking the Smaller-Norm-Less-Informative Assumption in Channel Pruning of Convolution Layers](https://arxiv.org/abs/1802.00124)
 A PyTorch implementation of [this paper](https://arxiv.org/abs/1802.00124).

+To do list:
+- [ ] Extend to MobileNet and VGG
+- [ ] Fix MAC op calculation for strided convolution
+- [ ] Include training scheme from paper

 ## Usage
 I haven't included any code for transfer learning/ using pretrained models, so everything here must be done from scratch.